Arxivar/SamplePlugins/ConcludiWorkflow/README.md

 [![Arxivar](http://portal.arxivar.it/download/resources/loghi/Logo-ARXivar_orizzontale-nero.png)](http://www.arxivar.it/)

-# Object Cloner plugin
+# Concludi Workflow plugin

-> Sample route implementation for ArxivarNext, allows you to clone views, models or reports.
+> Sample command implementation for ArxivarNext

 ## Installation

-* In order to install this plugin in ARXivar Next, just put the plugin folder (`ObjectCloner`) in your plugin installation folder (e.g. `MyDrive:\Program Files (x86)\Able Tech S.r.l\ARXivarNext WebPortal\Scripts\plugins`)
+* In order to install this plugin in ARXivar Next, just put the plugin folder (`ConcludiWorkflow`) in your plugin installation folder (e.g. `MyDrive:\Program Files (x86)\Able Tech S.r.l\ARXivarNext WebPortal\Scripts\plugins`)

 _Note: this plugin is provided as a support for learning activities, it's not recommended its use in production environment.
 Use this as a 'draft' for creating your plugins._